 Qualifying for Clinical Trials

-Each trial will have a specific set of criteria that must be met by potential participants in order to qualify for the study.
-Anyone who meets those criteria may participate, though the criteria do vary widely from trial to trial.
+Each trial has a specific set of criteria that potential participants must meet to qualify as a participant.
+Those who meet the criteria may participate.
+Criteria often vary widely from one clinical trial to another.

-Some trials will involve people of specific demographics (such as people of a particular gender or age range), and some trials will only focus on participants with a certain type of mesothelioma (for example, a trial may be conducted to a determine the safety and efficacy of a new drug on malignant pleural mesothelioma, but not pericardial or peritoneal mesothelioma).
-People who wish to participate can first expect to be given a questionnaire to determine if they meet the criteria for qualification for that particular trial.
+For example, a trial may be conducted to determine the safety and efficacy of a new drug for malignant pleural mesothelioma, but not pericardial or peritoneal mesothelioma.
+As a first step, patients who wish to participate can expect a questionnaire to determine if they meet the trial’s qualification requirements.

 The Clinical Trial Process

 The process for all clinical trials is generally the same.
 To meet approval guidelines set by the FDA, each trial must be conducted according to experimental research standards; thus, whether the trial is studying a chemotherapy drug or a novel multi-modal treatment approach, it will be conducted like other clinical trials.

 There are always at least three phases to a clinical trial.
 Often a fourth phase is conducted, even after FDA approval has been secured and treatment made available to the general public.

 The initial phase involves administering the proposed treatment to a very small subset of the intended treatment population.
 In this phase, dosages and treatment administration methods are established.
 Also, the first reports of side effects are recorded.

 The second clinical trial phase expands the number of people receiving treatment, using guidelines for dosage and administration established in phase I. In this phase, the effectiveness of the treatment is studied in more detail.